freddiehaddad/fast-track-to-rust/src/multithreaded_grep.md

 ### `mock_disk`

-The `mock_disk` [`HashMap`] is used to simulate disk access to see if a file exists as is visible.
-We use the filename as the key and the contents of the file is the value.
-This idea helps with testing and development, but it's usage here is purely for Rust playground compatibility.
+The `mock_disk` [`HashMap`] simulates disk access to check if a file exists and is accessible.
+The filename serves as the key, while the file's contents are the value.
+This approach aids in testing and development, but its use here is solely for Rust playground compatibility.
+To ensure the creation of multiple threads, I added a new poem written by `yours truly`.

 ### `thread::scope`

 1. Iterate over all files specified on the command line using the `map` iterator adapter, which returns a `Result`.
-The `Ok` variant holds the filename, while the `Error` variant holds any file access errors.
+The `Ok` variant holds the filename if valid, while the `Error` holds the error for an invalid filename.
-1. The `map_ok` iterator adapter processes each `Result`, calling the provided closure on any `Ok` values, allowing us to ignore files that couldn't be opened.
+1. The `map_ok` iterator adapter processes each `Result`, calling the provided closure on any `Ok` values, allowing us to ignore any invalid filenames.
 The provided `Scope` (`s`) spawns one thread per file for processing.
 The closure returns a `Result`: `Err` with an error message in a `GrepFailure` struct if processing fails, or `Ok` with a `GrepSuccess` struct containing intervals and lines from the input file if successful.
 1. Use `collect` to create a vector (`Vec`) of results from each file iteration, binding it to `handles`.
 1. Finally, iterate over the elements in the `handles` vector using a for loop.
-   Print any errors to standard error, and pass successful pattern matching results to the `print_matches` function for output to standard output.
+   Print any errors to standard error, and pass successful pattern matching results to the `print_results` function for output to standard output.

+### `find_matching_lines`

+Since each thread needs access to the `regex` object, the value is borrowed instead of moved.

 # Summary